rjrajshinde/Mountains---Front-end-Design/README.md

 # Mountains-Frontend Design

-This is just a Responsive Front-end Design using simple HTML, CSS, JS.
+This is just a Responsive Front-end Design using simple HTML, CSS, JS, Bootstrap.
 ## Run Locally

 Clone the project